gladladvlad/spoutube/README.md

 This script uses a headless Google Chrome instance to search for the songs on YouTube.
 So if you have any security or privacy concerns regarding that, maybe don't use this lol.

 This README.md is a work in progress.
-I also didn't test this on other systems so maybe I missed some obscure dependencies in the `Setup` section.
+I also didn't test this on other systems (actually at all lmao) so maybe I missed some obscure dependencies in the `Setup` section.

 ### Setup:
 Create a python venv: